Brave Offaly go down with their boots on

 Offaly defended superbly from the start, tackling well and making great interceptions.
 By conceding just 1-7 they gave Offaly a great chance of victory.
 Diarmuid Finneran had a great game in a very honest defence where Ciaran Conroy and Cathal Ryan also prospered – unfortunately a mistake by Daingean man Ryan led to Meath's all important goal.

 John Furlong worked his socks off at midfield and really rallied the forces in the second half.
+With Harry Plunkett improving as the game wore on, Furlong's work rate and tackling was inspirational as they came up against an excellent Meath midfield pairing in Sean Emmanuel and Conor Gray.
 The same was true of captain Cormac Egan, who started and finished brilliantly.
 He also threatened to carry Offaly to victory in the closing quarter, as he got on the ball, took on his opponent at pace and bounced off tackles.
 The Tullamore man is a serious operator and he was Offaly's best player on the day.
 Keith O'Neill was also immense in the Offaly attack.
 He didn't score from play but he was always a threat and he was a huge loss when he limped off with nine minutes left.
-Jamie Guing finished very well in the Offaly attack.
+Jamie Guing finished the game very well in the Offaly attack.

 After a tentative opening few minutes, Offaly settled in very well to the game with their defence doing particularly well.
 They worked hard, tackling well and making good interceptions as Meath found it hard to get going.